LORTEY/CardFlare/README.md

 i have made a basic logo will push it when i return home

-i really need to think about documentation
+I really need to think about documentation